recoma96/SKVS/README.md

-# SDKVS
+# SKVS
-Distributed In Memory Key-Value Storage
+In Memory Key-Value Storage